How laptops and tablets were allocated

 How devices were allocated for pupils and students from September 2020 to June 2021

-The number of devices we’ve made available for you to order through the service reflects the number of laptops and tablets we estimate are needed by your school, college or further education institution.
+The number of devices we made available to order through the service reflected the number of laptops and tablets we estimated your school, college or further education institution needed.

 - free school meals data

 - free meals data for further education institutions

 - an estimate of the number of devices a school or further education institution already had